Amadablam Base Camp Trek

 The locals are welcoming and friendly.
 You'll learn a lot about the mountain lifestyle.
 We have an acclimatization day in Namche Bazaar (3,440 m).
 It means you'll spend two nights in this village.
 Acclimatization is very crucial on high-altitude journeys like the Ama Dablam trek to ensure the safety of trekkers.
 We’ll spend our time in Namche Bazaar by hiking to the Hotel Everest View (3,962 m).
 It is one of the highest luxury hotels in the world that also holds the Guinness world record.

-Attractions of Ama Dablam Base Camp Trek
+Ama Dablam Base Camp Trek Attractions

 Explore historical monuments in Kathmandu